-When Jason isn’t busy learning about leadership and justice or in a honing his skills in a practice room, he can be found either in the at work or in nature.
-He currently works as an overnight assistant at American University’s library which includes a lot of trouble-shooting with fellow exhausted students and sorting many interesting books, papers, and other types of media I previously did not know were kept in the library.
+When Jason isn’t busy learning about leadership and justice or honing his skills in a practice room, he can be found either in the at work or in nature.
+He currently works as an overnight assistant at American University’s library which includes a lot of trouble-shooting with fellow exhausted students and sorting many interesting books, papers, and other types of media.
 As for the latter, he loves hiking and exploring the DC parks with his dog.

-He’s so excited to be starting my journey towards becoming a true defender of justice and looks forward to all the experiences and wisdom this university and the District have to offer!
+He’s so excited to be starting his journey towards becoming a true defender of justice and looks forward to all the experiences and wisdom this university and the District have to offer!

 Phone: (201) 788-4260